 To aid their transition into Junior Secondary from primary school are our Care councillors.
 These are year 12s that are linked with year 7 Care classes.
 They visit the Care classes 3 times a week offering support advice and a friend in the senior school.

-iLesson is a scheduled lesson every week for all students, where student wellbeing is the focus.
+The Resilience Project is a scheduled lesson every week for all students, where student wellbeing is the focus.

-All wellbeing lessons are based around age –appropriate concepts that will be positively taught throughout the five years.
+All wellbeing lessons are based around age appropriate concepts that will be positively taught throughout the five years.

-Year coordinators have a vital role in student wellbeing and student expectations at Pioneer State High School.
+Island Coordinators have a vital role in student wellbeing and student expectations at Pioneer State High School.
 These teachers monitor, manage and support the students in their year levels.

 Their role includes:

 Liaising with parents, GO, CEC, SBPO, Chaplain, School Based Youth Health Nurse regarding student performance, behaviour, welfare concerns - issue interim reports if necessary.

 Conducting regular year level parades – making sure their year level understands what is happening in the Pioneer Community and what opportunities are happening currently, and celebrating success of their students on these parades.